-13 Apr Alcohol affects on metabolism and fat loss
+13 Apr How alcohol effects metabolism and fat loss

 Before we jump in, I want to be super transparent.
 I’m a holistic nutritionist.
 I live in wine country in Niagara and happen to love wine, tequila and any unique cocktail created from fresh, natural ingredients.
 I also help women balance hormones, shed fat and boost their metabolism.
 I drink alcohol – sometimes more than I should, sometimes not for months at a time.
 So, I want you to know that I walk the line with you.
 And I won’t be recommending that you stop drinking alcohol all together (unless, of course you want to – that’s cool!).